tari-project/tari/RFC/src/RFC-0300_DAN.md

 An [Asset Issuer] (AI) will issue a Digital Assets by constructing a contract from one of the supported set of [DigitalAssetTemplate]s.
 The AI will choose how large the committee of Validator Nodes will be for this DA and have the option to nominate [Trusted Node]s to be part of the VN committee for the DA.
 Any remaining spots on the committee will be filled by permissionless VNs that are selected according to a [CommitteeSelectionStrategy].
-This is a strategy that an AI will use to select from the set of potential candidate VNs that nominated themselves for a position on the committe when the AI broadcast a public call for VNs during the asset creation process.
+This is a strategy that an AI will use to select from the set of potential candidate VNs that nominated themselves for a position on the committee when the AI broadcast a public call for VNs during the asset creation process.
 For the VNs to accept the appointment to the committee they will need to put up the specified collateral.

 [asset issuer]: Glossary.md#asset-issuer
 [base layer]: Glossary.md#base-layer